mainwp/mainwp/readme.txt

 = 4.0.3 - 9-20-19 =
 * Fixed: broken Reconnect button in the Connection Status widget
-* Fixed: an issue with saving the MainWP Child auto update feature option in the Quick Start Wizard
+* Fixed: An issue with saving the MainWP Child auto-update feature option in the QuickStart Wizard
 * Fixed: multiple typos
 * Fixed: various cosmetic issues
-* Fixed: an issue with ignoring individual updates
+* Fixed: An issue with ignoring individual updates
 * Fixed: redirection to Quick Start Wizard for new installations
 * Added: Twitter brag notifications
 * Added: additional links in the actions menu in the Posts, Pages and Users table
 * Added: 'mainwp-widgets-screen-options' filter for managing extensions widgets on the Overview page
-* Added: option to set specific time for automatic daily synchronization
+* Added: option to set a specific time for automatic daily synchronization
 * Added: option to set automatic daily synchronization frequency
-* Added: support for the MainWP Custom Dashboard Extension
+* Added: Support for the MainWP Custom Dashboard Extension
 * Updated: improved hiding unwanted Manage Sites table columns
 * Updated: default value for the "Are you planning to use MainWP for backups?" option

 = 4.0.2 - 9-6-19 =
-* Fixed: an issue with incorrect backups count number in the Client Reports system
+* Fixed: An issue with incorrect backups count number in the Client Reports system
 * Fixed: multiple cosmetic issues
 * Fixed: multiple typos
-* Fixed: an issue with short appearance for feedback message after reconnecting site
+* Fixed: An issue with short appearance for feedback message after reconnecting site
-* Fixed: an issue with displaying the Screen Options button in wrong screens
+* Fixed: An issue with displaying the Screen Options button in wrong screens
-* Added: the ability to disable update confirmations only for single updates
+* Added: The ability to disable update confirmations only for single updates
-* Added: the option to show sites favicons
+* Added: The option to show sites favicons
 * Added: warning and button to the header element if any updates detected on the MainWP Dashboard site
 * Added: groups info in the Site Info widget
 * Added: individual site info about abandoned plugins and themes
 * Updated: Connection status widget view saves the last selection

 = 4.0.1 - 9-3-19 =
+* Fixed: a
-* Fixed: an issue with incorrect plugin info links
+n issue with incorrect plugin info links
+* Fixed:
-* Fixed: an issue with clearing and preloading WP Rocket cache
+an issue with clearing and preloading WP Rocket cache
 * Fixed: displaying child sites in the Manage Sites issue on some setups
 * Fixed: the extensions settings synchronization issue
 * Fixed: multiple typos
 * Fixed: multiple cosmetic issues
 * Added: option to disable updates confirmations popups
 * Added: the option to add plugins to favorites after upload
-* Updated: notification in the Manage Sites table when there is no results for selected filters
+* Updated: notification in the Manage Sites table when there are no results for selected filters
 * Updated: extensions installation modal logic
 * Updated: multiple text notifications